paylogic/developer.paylogic.com/content/articles/pytest-bdd.rst

 No special functions are needed for assertions, less imports needed, no classes are necessary for the test cases.

-But the main difference is in the dependency injection pattern that it uses for the test setup.
+But the main difference is in the dependency injection pattern that is used for setting up the tests.

 It allows concentrating on only what is necessary to implement the fixture (part of the setup) or the test function.
 Everything that it depends on can be just specified in the arguments of the function and PyTest will provide the values of all the dependencies.

 This makes it a real declarative style where you don't have to worry about the order of following or the side effects that were previously applied.

 Fixtures
 ========

 Fixtures implement a concept of expecting and returning values.
-They have a scope where they are evaluated only once, the testing session by default.
+They have a scope where they are evaluated only once, by default they are created for every test.
 If you want to use a fixture simply specify it's name in the arguments of the test function or another fixture.

 .. code-block:: python